rctilford/gcqueue/README.md

 #### Queue Claim

 This function would allow ResLife staff to claim the next Resident in line.
 It should be called when a staff member clicks on a tile in the queue.

+### Databases

+#### Accounts (managed with the httr R package)

+ - Username (hopefully matching the user's GC Username)
+ - Password (perhaps stored as a hash if you can figure that out)
+ - Name
+ - Access Tier
+   - 3: Residents
+   - 2: ResLife staff
+   - 1: ResLife Pro-Stuff
+ - Dorm